-The Iridium system is not limited to specific ocean regions therefore the Iridium SafetyCast equivalent for this would be a global transmission or sending to the Global Ocean Region.
+The Iridium system is not limited to specific ocean regions, therefore the Iridium SafetyCast equivalent for this would be a global transmission or sending to the Global Ocean Region.
 Other "Ocean regions", such as an Arctic Ocean Region, could also be created as predefined areas in the Iridium SafetyCast system.

-.32 Sea Area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government.

-.33 Sea Area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government.

-.34 Sea Area A3 means an area, excluding sea areas A1 and A2, within the coverage of an Inmarsat geostationary satellite in which continuous alerting is available.

-.35 Sea Area A4 means an area outside sea areas A1, A2 and A3.

-.36 Ship Earth Station (SES) means a mobile earth station in the recognized maritime mobile satellite service located on board a ship.
+- .33 Sea Area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government. - .34 Sea Area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government. - .35 Sea Area A3 means an area, excluding sea areas A1 and A2, within the coverage of an Inmarsat geostationary satellite in which continuous alerting is available. - .36 Sea Area A4 means an area outside sea areas A1, A2 and A3. - .37 Ship Earth Station (SES) means a mobile earth station in the recognized maritime mobile satellite service located on board a ship.
 This may also be referred to as Mobile Earth Station or a maritime mobile terminal.

-.37 Sub-Area means a subdivision of a NAVAREA/METAREA in which a number of countries have established a coordinated system for the promulgation of Maritime Safety Information.
-The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States.

-.38 Sub-Area Coordinator means the authority charged with coordinating, collating and issuing Sub-Area warnings for a designated Sub-Area.

-.39 Sub-Area warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a Sub-Area Coordinator.
-Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas or by the International Enhanced Group Call service (through the appropriate NAVAREA Coordinator).

-&lt;sup>2 SES within this document refers to a type approved EGC capable ship earth station
+&lt;sup>2 SES within this document refers to a type approved EGC capable ship earth station.

-.40 Teleport means a terrestrial part of the Iridium mobile-satellite system which communicates between the Iridium satellites and the gateway and Satellite Network Operations Center terrestrial parts.

-.41 User-defined area means a temporary geographic area, either circular or rectangular, to which Maritime Safety Information or Search and Rescue related information is addressed.

-.42 UTC means Coordinated Universal Time which is equivalent to GMT (or ZULU) as the international time standard.

-.43 World-Wide Met-Ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts.

-.44 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings.

-.45 In the operating procedures coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.
+- .38 Sub-Area means a subdivision of a NAVAREA/METAREA in which a number of countries have established a coordinated system for the promulgation of Maritime Safety Information.
+The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States. - .39 Sub-Area Coordinator means the authority charged with coordinating, collating and issuing Sub-Area warnings for a designated Sub-Area. - .40 Sub-Area warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a Sub-Area Coordinator.
+Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas or by an International Enhanced Group Call service (through the appropriate NAVAREA Coordinator). - .41 Teleport means a terrestrial part of the Iridium mobile-satellite system which communicates between the Iridium satellites and the gateway and Satellite Network Operations Center terrestrial parts. - .42 User-defined area means a temporary geographic area, either circular or rectangular, to which Maritime Safety Information or Search and Rescue related information is addressed. - .43 UTC means Coordinated Universal Time which is equivalent to GMT (or ZULU) as the international time standard. - .44 World-Wide Met-Ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts. - .45 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings. - .46 In the operating procedures coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.

-2.2.2 METAREA Limits
+2.2.2 METAREA Limits:

-Figure 3 - Geographical areas for co-ordinating and promulgating METAREA warnings and forecasts.
+Figure 3 - Geographical areas for coordinating and promulgating METAREA warnings and forecasts.
 The delimitation of these METAREAs is not related to and should not prejudice the delimitations of any boundaries between States.

-2.2.3 NAVAREA Limits
+2.2.3 NAVAREA Limits:

-Figure 4 - Geographical areas for co-ordinating and promulgating NAVAREA warnings.
-The delimitation of these NAVAREAs is not related to and should not prejudice the delimitations of any boundaries between States
+Figure 4 - Geographical areas for coordinating and promulgating NAVAREA warnings.
+The delimitation of these NAVAREAs is not related to and should not prejudice the delimitations of any boundaries between States.

-3 General features of the Iridium Global Satellite EGC SafetyCast service
+3 General features of the Iridium SafetyCast service